Lattice-Automation/icor-codon-optimization/README.md

 `ecoli_codon_frequencies.csv`
 > Contains the codon frequency weights for each codon/amino acid used in the E. coli genomes.
 The naive tool was built upon these frequencies.

+### Training
+Please refer to the training directory for scripts/code regarding the training of the ICOR neural network.
+The full dataset as described in our paper is also given in this directory.

 ### Dependencies
 - Python 3.9.4